ritiksrivastav/Fancy_Alley/README.md

 # FancyAlley - An Ecommerce Project
 ## A full-feldged ecommerce application including the mobile app.

-## Explore the wide range of products in our application where the user can easily Login through the app using QR Code.
+## Explore the wide range of products in our application where the user can easily Login through the website using QR Code with Mobile Application.

 # Explore it now: